Is your current insurance policy in need of a repair?

 Losses and lawsuits are quite common in the repair shop business, and settlements can be substantial.
 If your business is found to be responsible for damage or injury, you could be facing a large liability loss that exceeds the basic limits of your standard policy.

 You should consider purchasing a commercial umbrella insurance policy which provides higher limits, typically between $2,000,000 and $10,000,000, and often broadened coverages.
 Coverage is extended over various policies, including general liability insurance, business auto, and directors and officers liability insurance.

 You should also investigate professional liability coverage that protects you against claims for damage to a car caused by mistakes and/or omissions by your staff.
 In extreme circumstances, this could include not just the cost of fixing the flawed repairs, but also costs that arise from a crash that’s blamed on the faulty repair.

 Remember also to look for coverage for lost income.
 If you have a fire, it’s not much use having an insurer pay all the costs of rebuilding the workshop if you lose all your customers in the meantime and your cash flow is irretrievably damaged.

 To protect your garage repair shop, contact us today.

-Garage Repair Shop Insurance Proposal Request
+Garage Repair Shop Insurance Quote Request

 As an independent agency, we offer multiple options at competitive prices.